Habitat Restoration Technician Program

 Description

-NRTG’s Habitat Restoration Technician Program (HRTP) is a five-week program that provides participants with practical, in-demand skills for restoring aquatic, terrestrial, and riparian habitats across Canada.
+NRTG’s Habitat Restoration Technician Program (HRTP) provides participants with practical, in-demand skills for restoring aquatic, terrestrial, and riparian habitats across Canada.
 The program begins with an introduction to the fundamentals of ecological restoration, followed by applied training in restoration strategies across diverse ecosystems, including streams, lakes, wetlands, riparian zones, and upland areas.
 Participants will develop skills in identifying environmental impacts and applying restoration strategies in the field.
 They will also become familiar with the techniques, approaches, and best practices used in habitat restoration projects throughout Canada.

 Graduates of the HRTP will be prepared for roles supporting habitat restoration initiatives with Indigenous communities, environmental consulting firms, governments, and conservation organizations.